jasonalshamary/hungryadmin/content/Posts/missionvsmoneyvsethics.rst

 the mission and I realized it’s some, but it’s not that much.
 Sacrificing somewhere around 50% - 60% of my old salary just wasn’t something I was willing to do.
-Even if the mission is great organizations have to realize that they have to pay well if they to retain passionate talent.
+Even if the mission is great organizations have to realize that they have to pay well if they want to retain passionate talent.
 Paying poor salaries creates resentment among workers and it just means people are going to move on relatively quickly.
 Delaying retirement by an extra 5-15 years because you took a lower salary isn’t going to fly with a lot of people.
 It certainly isn’t going to fly for me no matter how important the mission of the organization is.

 The mission is important, but the money has to be there.